captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 I don’t know … I’ve been thinking about marriages that seem to kind of work, and, seriously I’m finding hardly any, but yours did come to mind.

+---

---- don’t know.
+I don’t know.
 I guess that’s something… I might want… at some point.
 I would say. … So.

 ---